Rajeshwaric7/MultiStagebuild/README.md

-# MultiStage build fro Python
+# MultiStage build for Python